knette/salesDash/README.md

 ### Important Notes

 - While the Mongoose user schema enforces email uniqueness, there's no handler for duplicate user emails on the client side.
 (A user wouldn't know why they couldn't create their account if they came across this scenario).

+### Big Issues
+- started with a larger model than needed and had to remove commisssion and refund/return objects from model and coded them in.